-- 1. Requests to restrain a child may be made by the agency with custody of the child or by the prosecutor or defense counsel, must be based on a specific safety or security concern, and must be made to the judge presiding over the hearing at which restraints are requested to be used. - 2.
-Requests may be made by any means including by filing a written request, or by contacting the presiding judge by phone, email, or other means. - 3.
+- 1. Requests to restrain a child must be made as soon as practicable by the agency with custody of the child or by the prosecutor or defense counsel, and must be based on a specific safety or security concern, and must be made to the judge presiding over the hearing at which restraints are requested to be used. - 2.
+Requests may be made by any means including by filing and serving a motion, by written request, or by contacting the presiding judge by phone, email, or other means.
+Submitting the request by filing and serving a motion is preferred.
+A request by the parties must not be made ex parte.
+If the presiding Judge has specific safety concerns regarding a child the Judge may initiate contact with the parties in writing, by phone, email, or other means. - 3.
 Upon receipt of a request to use restraints, the presiding judge shall hold a hearing on the use of restraints.
 The hearing may be held by any means including by ITV or other remote technology. - 4.
-The presiding judge shall hear from the prosecutor, defense attorney, and from the agency making the request, who must state the specific safety or security concern and provide the judge all relevant information regarding the child's behavior history. - 5.
+The presiding judge shall hear from the prosecutor, defense attorney, and from the agency making the request, who must state the specific safety or security concern and provide the judge all relevant information regarding the child's behavioral history. - 5.
 The presiding judge shall provide the child an opportunity to be heard personally when possible or through counsel.
+The presiding Judge may also allow the child's parents to be heard when deemed appropriate by the Judge.

-- 6. The presiding judge may order the use of restraints only upon a finding that: - (1) The use of restraints is necessary: - (i) to prevent physical harm to the child or another; or - (ii) to prevent the child from fleeing in situations in which the child presents a substantial risk of flight from the courtroom; and - (2) There are no less restrictive alternatives to restraints that will prevent flight or physical harm to the child or another, including but not limited to the presence of court personnel, law enforcement officers, or bailiffs.
+- 6. The presiding judge may order the use of restraints only upon a finding that: - (1) The use of restraints is necessary: - (i) to prevent physical harm to the child or another; or(ii) to prevent the child from fleeing in situations in which the child presents a substantial risk of flight from the courtroom; and - (2) There are no less restrictive alternatives to restraints that will prevent flight or physical harm to the child or another, including but not limited to the presence of court personnel, law enforcement officers, or bailiffs.

 The court must make findings in support of the order, and the findings required by paragraph (1)(i) may be based, among other things, on the child having a history of disruptive courtroom behavior or behavior while in custody for any current or prior offense that has placed others in potentially harmful situations, or presenting a substantial risk of inflicting physical harm on the child or others as evidenced by past behavior.
-The court may take into account the physical structure of the courthouse in assessing the applicability of the above factors to the individual child.
+The court may consider the physical structure of the courthouse in assessing the applicability of the above factors to the individual child.
 The court may specify the nature and types of restraints that are and are not authorized to be used.